FlowModelingControl/flowtorch/README.md

 ## Why *flowTorch*?

-The *flowTorch* project was started with the intention to strike a balance between **usability** and **flexibility**.
+The *flowTorch* project was started to make the analysis and modeling of fluid data **easy** and **accessible** to everyone.
+The library design intents to strike a balance between **usability** and **flexibility**.
 Instead of a monolithic, black-box analysis tool, the library offers modular components that allow assembling custom analysis and modeling workflows with ease.
 For example, performing a dynamic mode decomposition (DMD) of a transient *OpenFOAM* simulation looks as follows:

 ```
 import torch as pt
+from flowtorch import DATASETS
 from flowtorch.data import FOAMDataloader, mask_box
 from flowtorch.analysis.dmd import DMD

+path = DATASETS["of_cylinder2D_binary"]
-loader = FOAMDataloader("run/flow_past_cylinder/")
+loader = FOAMDataloader(path)

 # select a subset of the available snapshots
 times = loader.write_times